fResult/Just-Systems-Design/exercises/09_design-uber/README.md

 As with any API design interview question, the first thing that we want to do is to gather API requirements; we need to figure out what API we're building exactly.

-We're designing the core ride-hailing service that Uber offers.\
+We're focusing on the core ride-hailing service that Uber offers.\
-Passengers can book a ride from their phone, at which point they're matched with a driver; they can track their driver's location throughout the ride, up until the ride is finished or canceled; and they can also see the price of the ride as well as the estimated time to destination throughout the trip, amongst other things.
+Passengers can book a ride from their phone, get matched with a driver, and track the driver's location throughout the ride.\
+They can also see the ride's price and the estimated time to their destination throughout the trip, among other details.

 The Uber core service has both a *passenger-facing* side and a *driver-facing* side.\
 We will design the API for both sides.